Best Equity Release For Over 55s – No Fee Deals 2025

 What’s the maximum percentage you can borrow?

-The percentage older people can borrow with equity release will depend on multiple factors such as your age, home valuation, as well as the amount of equity in your home and what type of equity release plan you choose.
+The percentage of older people who can borrow with equity release will depend on multiple factors, such as your age, home valuation, the amount of equity in your home, and the type of equity release plan you choose.
 Most plans limit the maximum amount that can be borrowed to 65% of the value of your home.

 What are equity release calculators?

 Equity release calculators are life lending tools that can determine how much money you may be able to borrow in later life with equity release, as well as the key terms of your loan.
-When using a Santander equity release calculator, it’s important to remember that lenders may offer different plans and rates, so you’ll want to compare lenders and equity release plans before making a specific choice.
+When using a Santander equity release calculator, it’s essential to remember that lenders may offer different plans and rates.
+Therefore, it’s advisable to compare lenders and equity release plans before making a specific choice.

 How do I apply for an equity release loan?